 - Not portable

-Find more Master Massage 31 Inch Spamaster Series LX Stationary Massage Table information and reviews here.
+Find more Master Massage 31 Inch Spamaster Series LX Stationary Treatment Bed information and reviews here.

-7. Best Tilting Massage Table: Earthlite Avalon XD Tilt Massage Therapy Table Package
+7. Earthlite Avalon Tilt Massage Therapy Table Package

 The tilt-top function is easy to work, with a locking action similar to a beach lounger, if a beach lounger was about a thousand times tougher and more secure.
 The tilt has a range of zero to 55 degrees with 23 increments in between so you have plenty of options for you clients’ comfort.
 This table comes with an adjustable face cradle, face pillow, and carrying case.
 You have six color options including this sterling, black, and mystic blue.